kolosek/base-api-phoenix/README.md

 # CompanyApi - Elixir api guide

-Elixir represents relatively new programming language for wider audience.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Elixir represents relatively new programming language for wider audience.
 It was published back in 2011, and is in development ever since.
 His main trait is that adops functional pardigm because it is built on top of Erlang and runs on BEAM(Erlang VM).
 Elixir is designed for building fast, scalable and maintainable applications and with Phoenix these applications can be developed in web environment.
 Phoenix is web framework written in Elixir and it draws a lot of concepts from popular frameworks like Python's Django or Ruby on Rails.
 If you are familiar with those that is a nice starting point.

 # Documentation
-  Elixir/Phoenix is a great combination, but before starting writing an app, those who are not familiar with all concepts should first read following documentation.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Elixir/Phoenix is a great combination, but before starting writing an app, those who are not familiar with all concepts should first read following documentation.
 * [Elixir](https://elixir-lang.org/) - Detail documentation, from Elixir basic types to advanced stuff like Mix and OTP,
 * [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir) by Dave Thomas is recommendation,
 * [ExUnit](https://hexdocs.pm/ex_unit/ExUnit.html) - Built-in framework for testing,